 Citizens of Lakeway/Hills of Lakeway, Bee Cave, and West Lake are on surface water and will not be affected or financially impacted by the new district.
 The Board of Directors is prohibited from assessing taxes, and district permitting and metering requirements will not apply to exempt well owners though they may be assessed modest administrative fees.
 The regulated community will be a small set of non-exempt users who pump much larger amounts of groundwater from the Trinity Aquifer, including irrigated golf courses; commercial and industrial users; and MUDs, WCIDs, and public water suppliers on groundwater.

-The district’s temporary Board of Directors has been hand-picked by Senator Dawn Buckingham, Representative Paul Workman, Commissioner Gerald Daugherty, and Travis County Judge Sarah Eckhardt — and must guide an election process that will confirm the district and register candidates for the formal Board of Directors.
-That election was to be held on the May 5th ballot in western Travis County but has been postponed, and local voters will elect one director each from the cities of West Lake Hills, Bee Cave, and Lakeway; and four rural at-large directors who beneficially use groundwater.
+The district’s temporary Board of Directors was hand-picked by Senator Dawn Buckingham, Representative Paul Workman, Commissioner Gerald Daugherty, and Travis County Judge Sarah Eckhardt — and guided an election process that confirmed the district and elected a Board of Directors.
+That election was held on November 5th with 75% approval.
+Local voters elected one director each from the cities of West Lake Hills, Bee Cave, and Lakeway; and four rural at-large directors who beneficially use groundwater.

 The state’s rulebook for the management of groundwater is Chapter 36 of the Texas Water Code.
 The Legislature recognizes that locally controlled GCDs are the best entities to protect the natural resource and to gather science for effective management.
 HB-4345 of the 85th Legislature contains the language that authorizes the limited power of the new GCD and no management or regulatory rules may be written that exceed the powers written into that statute.

 Officials from the existing GCDs that surround the new district are lending experience and guidance in its formation.
-They will help guide the election process, provide existing scientific data to help guide the management rule making process, and lend support in creating an administratively functional district.
+They helped guide the election process, provided existing scientific data to help guide the management rule making process, and lent support in creating an administratively functional district.

-At the March 2nd Board meeting, the Board voted (5-0 with 2 absences) to postpone the election due to the financial liability that would be imposed on the yet solvent district by the high election costs (~ $250,000) calculated by Travis County.
+At the March 2nd, 2019 Board meeting, the Board voted (5-0 with 2 absences) to postpone the election due to the financial liability that would be imposed on the yet solvent district by the high election costs (~ $250,000) calculated by Travis County.
 Travis County Commissioner’s Court offered to loan the District those funds, but the Board felt it fiscally imprudent to assume such a loan without a current revenue stream.
-By statute, the next election date is May 2020.
+The election was postponed until November 2019.